wxtiles/wxtiles.github.io/getting-started/index.md

 | x     		    | 38									                | The map x position.
 Set by the map library.
 | y     		    | 78									                | The map x position.
 Set by the map library.
 | extension	    | png									                | PNG

-In order to get a usable url that you can feed to a map library you must substitute some of the parameters in the url before you hand it off to the map library.